restoreddev/phpapprentice/chapters/exceptions.md

 Sometimes things go wrong when someone uses your code.
 How do we handle this situation?
-PHP has Exceptions to define errors and the ability to "throw" them to stop code execution and tell the user of your code that something is wrong.
+PHP has Exceptions to define errors and the ability to `throw` them to stop code execution and tell the user of your code that something is wrong.
 ```php
 <?php